dancepartyonline/patcher/README.md

 DOL files contain game's source code and by patching it with our tool it replaces old server URLs with ours which builds a connection between you and the servers.

+### Services explanation
+- NAS: Authentication server by Nintendo
+- WS: Game servers
+- Tracking: Used by the game to report bugs, issues and errors.
+It helps us improve the service, you can comment it out if you want to.
+- ECS: Store server

 ------------

 You can extract the DOL file by dumping the files of your **legally** owned game.
 You can find it in `DATA/sys` folder.